vinkla/laravel-shield/README.md

 $this->middleware('shield:kitt');
 ```

 To add new user credentials, you probably want to use hashed passwords.
-Hashed password can be generated with [`htpasswd`](https://tldr.ostera.io/htpasswd) command line tool or [`password_hash()`](https://secure.php.net/manual/en/function.password-hash.php) PHP function.
+Hashed password can be generated with the [`htpasswd`](https://tldr.ostera.io/htpasswd) command line tool, the [`password_hash()`](https://secure.php.net/manual/en/function.password-hash.php) PHP function or [this online generator](https://passwordhashing.com/BCrypt).

-Then copy and paste the credentials to the `.env` file separating the hashed username and password with a colon.
+Then copy and paste the hashed credentials to the `.env` environment file.

 ```bash
 SHIELD_USER=your-hashed-user